A586-T/oofpp_habits_project/README.md

 # Habit Tracker (Python 3.7+)

 A minimal habit tracking backend demonstrating Object Oriented Programming, Functional Programming, and SQLite persistence using only the Python standard library.
-Developed for the IU module DLBDSOOFPP01 – Object Oriented and Functional Programming with Python.
+Developed for the IU module DLBDSOOFPP01 (Object Oriented and Functional Programming with Python).

+---

 ## Features

-- OOP core: Habit dataclass and HabitRepo repository for persistence.
+- OOP core: Habit dataclass and HabitRepo repository for persistence
-- Functional analytics: pure functions for listing habits, filtering by periodicity, and calculating longest streaks.
+- Functional analytics: pure functions for listing habits, filtering by periodicity, and calculating longest streaks
-- SQLite persistence: automatic schema creation, foreign key enforcement, and local storage in data/habits.sqlite.
+- SQLite persistence: automatic schema creation, foreign key enforcement, and storage in data/habits.sqlite
-- CLI interface: simple text based menu for interaction.
+- CLI interface: simple text based menu
-- Unit tests: isolated test database created automatically for each test run.
+- Unit tests: each test uses an isolated temporary SQLite database
-- No external dependencies: uses only the Python standard library.
+- No external dependencies: Python standard library only

+---

 ## Quick Start